w3f/PSPs/PSPs/drafts/psp-17.md

 The second motivation is to define the exhaustive method list in this trait.
 Unlike ERC20, we suggest include `increase_allowance` & `decrease_allowance` as part of the standard proposal and extract metadata fields to separate trait.

+The proposal is called `PSP20` instead of `PSP17` because it will be more simple for developers to associate `ERC20` with `PSP20` standard.

 ## Specification

 ### Types